jorgelhd94/task-list/README.md

 # Simple Task

-Simple Task is a Vue 3 app to to manage To-Do tasks.
+Simple Task is a Vue 3 app to manage To-Do tasks.
 This application was made to pass the Cuban Engineer technical test.

+**Important**: This app uses firebase, you may need to use a VPN

 This project is hosted [here](https://tasklistce.netlify.app/).